KBNLresearch/jprofile/README.md

 - *Target* images are located in a (subdirectory of a) directory called '*targets-jp2*'.
 - Either of the above directories may be missing.

-Other than that, the organisation of images may follow any arbitrary directory structure (*jprofile* does a recursive scan of whole directory tree of a batch)
+Other than that, the organisation of images may follow any arbitrary directory structure (*jprofile* does a recursive scan of whole directory tree of a batch).

 ## Known limitations